LiamJCates/Programming-Notes/C++/Types&Values/Arrays.md

 in which indexExp, called the index, is any expression whose value is a nonnegative integer.
 The index value specifies the position of the component in the array.
-In C11, [] is an operator called the array subscripting operator.
-Moreover, in C11, the array index starts at 0.
+In C++, [] is an operator called the array subscripting operator.
+Moreover, in C++, the array index starts at 0.
 Consider the following statement: int list[10];
 This statement declares an array list of 10 components.
 The components are